agarnung/image-deblurring-exploration/notebook/README.md

 ### Deconvolution

+The deconvolution refers to the mathematical operations used in signal restoration to recover data that has been degraded by a physical process that can be described by the (typically linear) inverse operation of a convolution.

 Deconvolution can be one of the most effective methods for performing deblurring.
 There are other simple image restoration processes via the "Imaging Process", but they might not be very robust in real cases.

 Essentially, deconvolution restores high frequencies, but since the captured image contains noise that the "perfect" image does not, the direct deconvolution process can amplify the noise, which also contains high frequencies.

 Due to the ill-posedness of the image restoration problem (in general), it is common to concatenate deconvolution and denoising stages to leverage the performance and benefits of each efficient method.

+There are several techniques that use deconvolution to deblur signals.
 Some widely used approaches are:
 1. Solve in the frequency domain (e.g., Inverse Filter [i.e., direct deconvolution])
 2. Solve in the frequency domain and use regularization to minimize noise (e.g., Wiener Filter)
 3. Iterative approaches (e.g., Richardson-Lucy)